 Assuming no other changes, a sharply higher share price makes a stock less attractive to potential buyers.
 While the market sentiment towards a stock is very changeable, in the long run, the share price will tend to move in the same direction as earnings per share.
 So some would prefer to hold off buying when there is a lot of optimism towards a stock.
 One way to gauge market expectations of a stock is to look at its Price to Earnings Ratio (PE Ratio).
 A high P/E ratio means that investors have a high expectation about future growth, while a low P/E ratio means they have low expectations about future growth.

 How Does Cowell e Holdings's P/E Ratio Compare To Its Peers?

-Cowell e Holdings's P/E is 9.62.
-You can see in the image below that the average P/E (9.3) for companies in the electronic industry is roughly the same as Cowell e Holdings's P/E.
+Cowell e Holdings's P/E of 14.62 indicates some degree of optimism towards the stock.
+You can see in the image below that the average P/E (9.5) for companies in the electronic industry is lower than Cowell e Holdings's P/E.

 How Growth Rates Impact P/E Ratios

 If earnings fall then in the future the 'E' will be lower.
 Therefore, even if you pay a low multiple of earnings now, that multiple will become higher in the future.
 Then, a higher P/E might scare off shareholders, pushing the share price down.

 Cowell e Holdings increased earnings per share by 7.8% last year.
 Unfortunately, earnings per share are down 21% a year, over 5 years.

 Remember: P/E Ratios Don't Consider The Balance Sheet

 It's important to note that the P/E ratio considers the market capitalization, not the enterprise value.
 In other words, it does not consider any debt or cash that the company may have on the balance sheet.
 In theory, a company can lower its future P/E ratio by using cash or debt to invest in growth.